 Hi, I’m Dane Gonzalez.

-This idea of drawing inspiration from very different sources, in order to form something fresh and new, is what drives me as a designer.
+I enjoy communicating ideas through typography and motion.
+The idea of drawing inspiration from very different sources, in order to form something fresh and new, is what drives me as a designer.
 My goal is to be constantly pushing myself to consider new ways to solve a problem or present an idea.

 Press & Services

 What I’m Up to Now

 Updated September 2017